Skip to main content

 Table \(\PageIndex{2}\):Adjectives and Prepositions

-angry at, about to feel or show anger toward (or about) someone or something I am angry about the oil spill in the ocean.
+angry at, about I am angry about the oil spill in the ocean.

-dressed in to clothe the body He was dressed in a pin-striped suit.
+dressed in My daughter was dressed in a pretty pink dress.

 Write the correct adjective+preposition combination in the blank.